kredar/kredar.github.io/_posts/2022-11-05-books_for_pms.md

     image_max_size: 10px
     alt: "The Design of Everyday Things"
     title: "\"The Design of Everyday Things\" by Donald Norman"
     excerpt: "It is a classic in the field of design.
-After you read Norman’s book, you’ll notice good and bad designs everywhere.
-"The Design of Everyday Things" will raise your expectations about how things should be designed."
+After you read Norman’s book, you’ll notice good and bad designs everywhere. \"The Design of Everyday Things\" will raise your expectations about how things should be designed."
     url: "https://www.amazon.ca/Design-Everyday-Things-Revised-Expanded/dp/0465050654/ref=sr_1_1?keywords=design+of+everyday+things&qid=1667677691&qu=eyJxc2MiOiIxLjA2IiwicXNhIjoiMC42MyIsInFzcCI6IjAuNTkifQ%3D%3D&s=books&sprefix=design+of+%2Cstripbooks%2C193&sr=1-1"
     btn_label: "Amazon"
     btn_class: "btn--primary"